ShenZhouHong/latex-essay/README.md

-# Basic LaTeX Essay Template
+# LaTeX Essay Template
 This is an LaTeX essay template that's fairly useful for writing essays in the humanities (i.e. philosophy, history).
 It's configured to use `biblatex` for citation management, and outputs citations (as well as inline citations) in the MLA format.

+This template has full PDF/A support, which means that the documents it produces are archival grade.

 ![Example of how the compiled template looks like](example.png)

-It is designed to be modular, with the mains scaffold of the template located at `latex/essay-name.tex`, which falls in additional includes at `latex/includes`, and content at `latex/sections`.
+It is designed to be modular, with the mains scaffold of the template located at `latex/paper.tex`, which falls in additional includes at `latex/includes`, and content at `latex/sections`.
 This way, when working on relatively longer essays, one can have all the textual content organized as multiple files in the `latex/sections` folder, and have any custom formatting applied through the